thoughtspot/cs_tools/docs/for-developers/contributing.md

 ## Installation

-cs_tools can be directly used from GitHub by cloning the repository into a directory on your machine:
+`cs_tools` can be directly used from GitHub by cloning the repository into a directory on your machine[^1]:

 ```
 git clone https://github.com/thoughtspot/cs_tools.git
 ```

-When cloning from git, you must install all required dependencies[^1] yourself:
+When cloning from `git`, you must install all required dependencies[^2] yourself:

 ```
 pip install -r cs_tools/dev-requirements.txt
 ```

+### A note on our __Branch Strategy__

+- Maintainers merge pull requests
+- Maintainers merge back into `master`
+- All coordination will happen on `dev`
+- New features, documentation or hotfixes require you to branch off `dev`
+- All changes must be submitted via Pull Request and go through code review
+- include branch_strategy.png

+[^1]:
+    If you're already lost by the install instructions, you might want to start by [setting up your environment][setup]!

+[^2]:
-[^1]: It is highly recommended that you first [set up a virtual environment][venv].
+    It is highly recommended that you first [set up a virtual environment][venv].

 [issue-tracker]: https://github.com/thoughtspot/cs_tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22
-[setup]: environment-setup.md
+[setup]: ../environment-setup.md
-[venv]: environment-setup.md#virtual-environments
+[venv]: ../environment-setup.md#virtual-environments